cbenson85/GEM_Trading_System/System_State/CURRENT_CATCHUP_PROMPT.md

 9. ✅ Free data sources only (no paid APIs except Polygon)
 10. ✅ Exclude COVID-era (2020-2021) from pattern analysis
 11. ✅ Implement merge logic in filter to prevent data loss
+12. ✅ Fix GitHub Actions workflow for full automation (no manual filter runs)
+13. ✅ Expand historical coverage back to 2010 for more data
+14. ✅ Create comprehensive pre-catalyst analysis framework (12 categories)

 ### Rules Established
 1. **NO FABRICATION** - Verify or say you can't